New York State: NYPD's $390M Encryption, Hochul Veto & Int. 1460

 What the bill would have done

-- Mandated timely access for credentialed journalists
+- Mandated access for emergency services organizations and professional journalists

 - Followed the model of Colorado's HB21-1250